keanacobarde/ALL-NOTES/r.daytwo.md

 > Setup is due Monday

+## Setup - Authors
+- How are we going to approach this?
+> Look at how the Books is setup.
+What do the components look like?
+What components are even included?
+You could even use Almost Amazon as a guide for this.
+The following components I see within books is:

+- Edit (directory)
+  > [firebaseKey].js
+- [firebaseKey].js
+- new.js

+First: I have no idea how dynamic routes work...which is what I'm assuming the bracketed files are.

+- You need to create an author card.
+This is where the dynamic routes are referenced in.

 ## Hooks - What are they?

 They help hook into the state/other aspects of React.
 You're hooking into the data and performing some sort of functionality on it.